aragit/aragit/README.md

 ---

-# 🗺️ Projects Capability Map
+# 🗺️ Solutions Capability Map

 This composable intelligence stack  is organized by **capability layer** rather than by domain.
 The goal is to show how each project contributes to a larger agentic intelligence stack: perception → reasoning & Planing → orchestration → prediction → execution → frontier research.